Frustratingly, our world tries to conform to a ‘one-size-fits-all’ approach when we all know such a feat isn’t possible.

 It is worth noting that an empath’s resources aren’t unlimited, so empaths need to take time to recharge and are better off avoiding careers that will constantly deplete their energy reserves.

 What Are The Best Careers For Empaths?

 Here’s where this article differs from so many of the articles out there; few people realize there are 7 distinctly different types of empaths.

-Each of these types features inherent traits which don’t just alter the way your empathy presents itself, but also what careers are best suited to you.
+Each of these types features inherent traits that alter the way your empathy presents itself and what careers are best suited to you.

-This is why some empaths are wholly unsuited to medical professions such as paramedics due to emotional exhaustion, where other empaths can sustain their emotional reserves.
+This is why some empaths are wholly unsuited to medical professions such as paramedics due to emotional exhaustion, whereas other empaths can sustain their emotional reserves.

 To make this article simple and easy to navigate we’re going to break down each of the types of an empath and highlight the best and worst careers for each.

-When reading this you may find that you resonate with one category intensely or may find yourself a combination between two or three types.
+When reading this, you may find that you intensely resonate with one category or may find yourself a combination of two or three types.

 If this is the case for you then you might be a physical empath or have a physically empathic connection with your bestie.